AlphaSlayer1964/kemono-dl/README.md

 -   If you get an error with yt-dlp please report it to their [github](https://github.com/yt-dlp/yt-dlp)
 -   If you get a 416 this should be fine, it should only happen if the file hash on the server is wrong.
     -   If this happens please check that the file downloaded correctly, if so report that the hash is incorrect to the appropriate site.
+-   Kemono.party sometimes gives attachments filenames that are links (seems to only happen on patreon posts).
+This will remove the correct extension making it seem like an extensionless file.
+Hopefully they fix this or I will try to make a work around for it.
 ### Examples
 ```bash
 # downloads all users and posts from "users.txt" to "C:\Users\User\Downloads" while skipping saved posts in "archive.txt"